DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 }
 ```

 Now let's add our toolbars.
-In header-mobile.component.html, replace the html that is there with this:
+In header-mobile.component.html, replace the html that is there with the html below.  `class="mat-elevation-z4"` will give us a shadow under the toolbar so it looks elevated.

 ```html
 <mat-toolbar class="mat-elevation-z4" color="primary">